 For years Christ Church has been known as Fellowship Bible Church.
 We have enjoyed the rich heritage of being a part of the Fellowship Family of Churches and we love everything the name communicates—“We are (and always will be) a fellowship of believers who are deeply committed to the timeless truths of Scripture.”

 Over the years, however, there has been a subtle but seismic shift in the way we read and understand Scripture.
-The Scriptures are far more than a collection of heroic stories and an endless list of rules and regulations.
+The Scriptures are far more than a collection of heroic stories with a few rules and regulations mixed in for good measure.
 All the stories (and even the rules and regulations) seamlessly tell one grand story—the story of God’s redeeming love for us in Christ.

 If you read the Scriptures yet miss the story, you may reject Scripture out of hand or find yourself lost in the details.
 The beauty of Scripture is found in the person of Christ.